vishutomar03/Sorting-Algorithms-Visualizer/README.md

 Features

 - Sort any given array
-- Alter the speed of execution
+- Alter the speed of sorting
-- Generate random array of numbers of sorting
+- Generate random array of numbers
+- Change the size of an array